neeraj08/Banner/README.md

 # Banner
 banner command written in C.

-For a litle boasting :P I wrote this in Java when I was in class 11.
+For a little boasting :P I wrote this in Java when I was in class 11.
 Then rewrote it in C in first year of college.

 ![alt tag](https://github.com/neeraj08/Banner/blob/master/banner_output_preview.png)